AE-BASOL/pong-portfolio/README.md

 A playful "game-as-navigation" landing page that mixes a Pong-like paddle interaction, collision-triggered navigation, and a looping typewriter headline.

+## What's new in this iteration

+- Re-centered the layout: the typewriter header now floats above the canvas, the navigation targets sit in a slate bar beneath it, and the overall page rests on a white backdrop with a lightweight ambient gradient animation.
+- Refined game physics: the ball now spawns in the middle of the playfield and launches downward with a random horizontal vector, while bottom-lane redirects continue to fire when the ball exits through a target column.

 ## 1) Stack summary

 | Tool | Purpose | Version |